AdiBro/Data-Science-Resources/Machine-Learning.md

 ## Books
 - [Understanding Machine Learning: From Theory to Algorithms](http://www.cs.huji.ac.il/~shais/UnderstandingMachineLearning/) - a textbook by By [Shai Shalev-Shwartz](http://www.cs.huji.ac.il/~shais) and [Shai Ben-David](https://cs.uwaterloo.ca/~shai) from [The School of Computer Science & Engineering](http://www.cs.huji.ac.il) at the [Hebrew University](http://new.huji.ac.il/en).
 The aim of this textbook is to introduce machine learning, and the algorithmic paradigms it offers, in a principled way.
 The book provides a theoretical account of the fundamentals underlying machine learning and the mathematical derivations that transform these principles into practical algorithms.
+- [Machine Learning: An Algorithmic Perspective](https://seat.massey.ac.nz/personal/s.r.marsland/MLBook.html) - a Machine Learning and Artificial Inteligence book by Stephen Marsland, from the [School of Engineering and Advanced Technology (SEAT)](http://seat.massey.ac.nz/) at [Massey University](http://www.massey.ac.nz/) in Palmerston North, New Zealand.
+- [Mining of Massive Datasets](http://mmds.org/#ver21) - a book aimed to teach you Data Mining and Machine Learning techniques to process large datasets and extract valuable knowledge from them.